 🐔 Choose chicken breeds that grow at a slower rate

 A slower growing breed raised in higher welfare reduces the health problems associated with leg disability caused by the rapid growth of the chicken and being overweight.
-Reduce the impaired function of the heart and lungs.
-Thus, higher welfare gives the chicken more freedom of movement with stronger legs, smaller breast muscles and more balanced growth etc.
+In addition, it reduces the impaired function of the heart and lungs.
+Thus, higher welfare gives the chicken more freedom of movement with stronger legs, smaller breast muscles, balanced growth, etc.

 🐔 Reduce overcrowding in houses